parsnips/twisp-util/README.md

 ## cmd/restore

-A set of tools to work with Twisp local.
 In `/cmd/restore` you can backup a raw ndjson dynamo file into a running twisp instance:

+To build, `go build ./cmd/restore/...` and copy the `restore` program to somewhere on your `PATH`.

 usage:
 ```bash